 Hot and spicy foods can trigger hot flushes and night sweats so it may be best to avoid them.
 If you like a bit of spicy foods try sticking to the warm spices with less heat such as cumin, corriander and cinammon.

 These convenience foods are often high in sodium and staturated fats.

 Consider sometimes making extra for dinner and freezing it in portion lots for a quick grab-and-go lunch or easy dinner.
 Save a few up and add some fresh veggies for an on-the-fly dinner option for the whole family.

-Natural menopause solutions are can start by making changes for the better in your diet.
-A healthy wholefood diet based on the majority of plant foods may help reduce symptoms, reduce abdominal fat, and improve your overall health and wellbeing.
-If you are not feeling good when you start to go through menopause your diet is the easiest place to make changes for the better.
+Natural solutions to reduce menopause symptoms can be acheived by making changes in your menopause diet and following a healthy lifestyle.
+A healthy diet based on wholefoods with a majority of plant foods, protein and some healthy fats will help reduce menopause symptoms, reduce abdominal fat, and improve your overall health and wellbeing.
+If you are not feeling good when you start to go through menopause your the foods you eat is the easiest place to make changes for the better.

 Supplements are also a consideration to provide you with the right additions to counter the effects of menopause.

-Just as we eat healthy foods to reduce menopause symptoms there are foods to stop eating in menopause to do the same.
+Just as we eat healthy foods to reduce menopausal symptoms there are foods to stop eating in menopause to do the same.